noalac/HomepageTemplate/README.md

-Portfolio
+Template of my Online Homepage
 =========

-My online portfolio, using pure Javascript and CSS.
+My online homepage, using pure Javascript and CSS.

-Still under heavy building.
-Currently complete two tabs: home and contact

-To see how it works, please visit http://portfoliosjd.sinaapp.com
+Double click "index.html" to run.